 If there is a safeguarding concern the DSL will be informed and will decide on the appropriate action(s) the school will follow.
 The DSL liaises with other professionals to develop robust risk assessments and appropriate specialist targeted work for pupils who are identified as posing a potential risk to other children.
-This is done using a Contextual Safeguarding approach to ensure assessments consider risks posed by any wider environmental factors present in a child's life.
+This is completed using a 'Contextual Safeguarding' approach to ensure assessments consider risks posed by any wider environmental factors present in a child's life.

-A record will be made in line with the section 12 of this policy.
+A record is made in line with section 12 of this policy.